Guillaumeeee/latelier-technical-test/README.md

 # latelier-technical-test

-This is a REST api for L'Atelier using ExpressJS, Typescript and Jest.
+This is a REST api example using ExpressJS, Typescript and Jest.

 [Project Instructions](https://tenisu.latelier.co/backend)